Credit Suisse in firing line after Archegos losses

 ($1 = 0.9419 Swiss francs)

-Reporting by Brenna Hughes Negahaiwi and Mike Shields in Zurich, Sam Nussey and David Dolan in Tokyo and Matt Scuffham in New York; Writing by Rachel Armstrong; Editing by Jan Harvey
+Reporting by Brenna Hughes Negahaiwi and Mike Shields in Zurich, Sam Nussey and David Dolan in Tokyo, Matt Scuffham and Elizabeth Dilts in New York and Carolyn Cohn in London; Writing by Rachel Armstrong; Editing by Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.